10 Free MS Word Alternatives You Can Use Today

 This package actually includes six programs that all use the same engine making them inherently the same and extremely easy to learn and use.
 The 6 applications included in the OpenOffice suite are: Writer (word processor), Calc (spreadsheets), Impress (presentations), Draw (graphics) and Base (database manipulation) and Math (mathematical equations).
 Writer can even natively do some things that Word cannot, like open PDF files without the addition of a plug-in or commercial add-on.
 As the software is open source it is maintained by a large community meaning help and bug fixes are freely available and quickly created.
 This is perhaps the leading free destop alternative to Microsoft Word/Office.

 AbiWord is a free word processing application very similar to Microsoft Word.
-It is a full cross-platform program, meaning that you can run it on Linux, Mac OSX and Windows.
+It is available for Linux distributions only.
 The software is fully compatible with not only Microsoft Word but also OpenOffice.org, Word Perfect and Palm OS.
 It has advanced document layout capabilities and can do mail merge as well, which allows you to automatically fill in specific form fields in documents with information from databases and comma separated or tabbed text files.
 It is a highly useful feature if you have many forms you need to work with at the office.
 Additionally, the software can be enhanced and expanded with freely available plug-ins that will give it even more features and functions.

 Jarte is based on the WordPad Engine, but is still free.
 There is a paid version of the software that adds on some extra functionality, but the free version is more than adequate and fully compatible with Word and WordPad documents.
 Features include Windows Vista compatibility, an ergonomic tabbed interface, small resource requirements and quick loading time.
 It also has built-in spell checking and can export to HTML and PDF files.
 Jarte allows you to insert images, tables, hyperlinks and everything else that you have come to expect from Word.
 Jarte contains no ads, trial periods or crippled features and is funded through user purchases of the Jarte Plus version.

 IBM Lotus Symphony